Cindy Sherman: Early work

 Bus Riders (1976–2000) is a series of photographs that feature the artist as a variety of meticulously observed characters.
 The photographs were shot in 1976 for the Bus Authority for display on a bus.
 Sherman used costumes and make-up, including blackface, to transform her identity for each image, and the cutout characters were lined up along the bus's advertising strip.
 Some critiques say that this work showed insensitivity to race through the use of blackface makeup while others state that it was rather with the intention of exposing racism embedded in society.
+The American theatre critic Margo Jefferson has written, "[The African-American figures] all have nearly the same features, too, while Ms. Sherman is able to give the white characters she impersonates a real range of skin tones and facial features.
+This didn't look like irony to me.
+It looked like a stale visual myth that was still in good working order."

 Other early works involved cutout figures, such as the Murder Mystery and Play of Selves.

 In her landmark photograph series Untitled Film Stills, (1977–80), Sherman appears as B-movie and film noir actresses.
 When asked if she considers herself to be acting in her photographs, Sherman said, "I never thought I was acting.
 When I became involved with close-ups I needed more information in the expression.
 I couldn't depend on background or atmosphere.
 I wanted the story to come from the face.
 Somehow the acting just happened."

 Many of Sherman's photo series, like the 1981 Centerfolds, call attention to stereotypes of women in society, films, television and magazines.
 When talking about one of her centerfold pictures Sherman stated, "In content I wanted a man opening up the magazine suddenly look at it with an expectation of something lascivious and then feel like the violator that they would be looking at this woman who is perhaps a victim.
 I didn't think of them as victims at the time...
 Obviously I'm trying to make someone feel bad for having a certain expectation".

 She explained to The New York Times in 1990, "I feel I'm anonymous in my work.
 When I look at the pictures, I never see myself; they aren't self-portraits.
 Sometimes I disappear."
 She describes her process as intuitive, and that she responds to elements of a setting such as light, mood, location, and costume, and will continue to change external elements until she finds what she wants.
 She has said of her process, "I think of becoming a different person.
-I look into a mirror next to the camera…it’s trance-like.
+I look into a mirror next to the camera...it's trance-like.
 By staring into it I try to become that character through the lens ...
 When I see what I want, my intuition takes over—both in the 'acting' and in the editing.
-Seeing that other person that’s up there, that’s what I want.
+Seeing that other person that's up there, that's what I want.
 It's like magic."